Bicycle Traffic Law

 As of 2011, the lane position and bike lane law include an exception for avoiding a potentially unsafe condition.
 This is significant in that it allows bicyclists to anticipate dynamic conditions which have the potential to make a bike lane or far right lane position unsafe.

-New (2012) editions of the Florida Bicycle Law Enforcement Guide and Florida Bicycling Street Smarts (see FBA publications) reflect changes in traffic laws made by the 2012 Florida Legislature (and changes in the Florida long form crash report form), incorporate updated crash statistics, and clarify key guidance.
+New (2019) editions of the Florida Bicycle Law Enforcement Guide and Florida Bicycling Street Smarts (see FBA publications) reflect changes in traffic laws made by the 2019 Florida Legislature, incorporate updated crash statistics, and clarify key guidance.

 The tabs to the left contain highlights and explanations of key sections of Florida law pertaining to bicycles.
 For the official version you can dig through the code here.